 AIST's Governance Code is a principles-based framework which goes beyond current regulatory requirements, cementing a high benchmark of practice in Australia.
-The Code, which consists of 8 principles and 21 requirements, aims to promote continuous improvement in governance practice, improve accountability and transparency, and protect and improve outcomes for members.
+The 2022 Code is the second edition of the Code.
+It consists of 8 principles and 22 requirements and aims to promote continuous improvement in governance practice, improve accountability and transparency, and protect and improve outcomes for members.

-The Panel’s assessment of fiscal year 2021 reporting is available here .
-The report analyses 37 AIST member compliance reports submitted to the Governance Code Monitoring Panel.
+The independent assessment of fiscal year 2022 reporting is available here .
+The report analyses 31 AIST member compliance reports against the 2017 version of the Code <pls put a link in to the ‘old’ code>.
 It finds that the funds have continued to improve their level of compliance.
-The Panel identified four requirements where governance practice and reporting can improve:
+Five areas where governance practice and reporting were identified:

-- 1.4 Demonstrate a written diversity policy setting out measurable objectives with annual reporting to ensure broadest talent pool is tapped;
+Diversity: Demonstrate a written diversity policy setting out measurable objectives with annual reporting to the Board and members to ensure the broadest talent pool is tapped (Requirement 1.4).

-- 1.5 Annually evaluate performance of collective board and individual trustees; disclose the process and confirm annual implementation;
+Board Evaluation: Annually evaluate performance of the collective board and individual trustees; disclose the process and annual implementation (Requirement 1.5).

-The Panel’s assessment of reporting for previous years are available:
+Assessment of reporting against the 2017 version of the Code for previous years are available: